DSLucasHM/AI_StockAnalyst/README.md

 ### 📚 About the Project

+This AI-powered stock research engine uses LangChain, LangGraph, and OpenAI models for in-depth analysis.
+It leverages Tavily for targeted web searches and Pydantic for data integrity, processing stock symbols through an agentic workflow to generate comprehensive financial reports.
+The system excels at automated, data-driven research and narrative creation, highlighting its advanced AI capabilities.

 ---

 The system leverages the GPT-4o Mini model throughout the entire process.
 Its performance can be enhanced through various strategies such as: